GavinHwa/jq-track-mouse/README.md

 $.trackMouse.options = {
 	text : 'This will follow the mouse, no matter what', // Provide your text here (string, array, HTML) offset : {
 		x : 20,     // Horizontal offset of the text from mouse y : 20      // Vertical offset of the text from mouse },
-	blink : false,  // Make the text blink or not (true, false) blinkTime : 600   // Time to blin in miliseconds
+	autoHide : false,   // false if you don't want to auto hide or a number in miliseconds after which you want to auto hide the tracker blink : false,      // Make the text blink or not (true, false) blinkTime : 600     // Time to blin in miliseconds
 };
 ```